© 2024 St. Louis Public Radio

 The new trail to SIUE provides the campus another connection to Madison County Transit's 138-mile bike trail network.

 SIUE’s administration believes the new path will serve the community well.
-Home to more than 14,000 students, many of whom commute onto campus via the bike trails, as do faculty and staff, said Craig Holan, the director of facilities management at SIUE.
+Home to about 12,000 students, many of whom commute onto campus via the bike trails, as do faculty and staff, said Craig Holan, the director of facilities management at SIUE.

 This connector will only expand opportunities for students or the community to get to and from campus, he said.